henesy/disco/README.md

 ## Notes

 If you can connect to a channel and see messages, but yours aren't sending, check to make sure your e-mail address is verified.

+## FAQ

+Q: What if `go get` doesn't work?

+A: If you want to use `go get` on 9front to install disco and its dependencies (recommended) you should use [driusan's dgit](https://github.com/driusan/dgit) as `git`.

+Q: What if I can't login because of a captcha error?

+A: You'll need to sign in to Discord via the web app (thus solving a captcha) using a browser with html5/js.
+I recommend an http proxy such as [this](https://bitbucket.org/henesy/http-proxy).

+Q: What if I get an error about signing in from a new location?

+A: Discord has sent you an e-mail with a location confirmation link, click it, no js should be required.